amyshurety/Shurety-et-al.-Heterarchy-Code/README.md

 Step 2: Calculate the modularity of each theoretical network using the modualrity function in the igraph package.

-Step 3: Calculate the Probability Hieararchy Core (PHS) for each theoretical network.
+Step 3: Calculate the Probability Hieararchy Score (PHS) for each theoretical network.
 To get a single metric value: the PHS is calculated for n/2 levels.
 A linear regression model is run for each level iteration (PHS value vs number of levels) and the AIC was calculated to single our the optimum PHS value.

 Step 4: Metrics are corrected for network size.
 A linear regression was fitted to a plot of the metric value and the number of nodes within the network.
 The residuals of the linear regression are then used for further analysis.